Skip to Content

 • FWS On/Off Campus Contract

 All hours must be recorded on a time sheet.
 Please see your supervisor for instructions on how to keep track and submit your work hours.
-The student should fill in the hours worked on the day that the work is performed in 15 minute increments (For example, 10 hours and 30 minutes should be recorded as 10.5 hours and 12 hours and 15 minutes should be recorded as 12.25 hours).
-All electronic time sheets must be approved by the supervisor in order to be processed.
-All electronic time sheets must be submitted to your supervisor by 12:00 noon every Friday in order to be paid on a timely basis.
+The student should fill in the hours worked on the day that the work is performed in 15-minute increments (for example, 10 hours and 30 minutes should be recorded as 10.5 hours and 12 hours and 15 minutes should be recorded as 12.25 hours).
+All electronic time sheets must be approved by the supervisor to be processed.
+All electronic time sheets must be submitted to your supervisor by 12:00 noon every Friday to be paid on a timely basis.
 If the student works on the weekend, the student must submit the electronic time sheet to the supervisor by 9:00 a.m. on the following Monday.

-Students are issued paychecks bi-weekly for the previous two weeks of work.
-Students should be able to obtain their paychecks directly from their supervisor or employer.
-Please note: You will not receive your first paycheck until one month (two pay periods) after your first day of work.
+Students are paid on the 15th and the last day of the month.
+Please note: you will not receive your first paycheck until one month (two pay periods) after your first day of work.
 Please see the Hourly Employee Pay Schedule for paydays as well as weeks being paid.

 Yes.
 Students may elect to have their checks deposited into the bank account of their choice.
 Although a Direct Deposit form is available that can be filled out, printed, and sent to Payroll; the form can also be processed on-line.
 In order to make direct deposit changes online, see How to Submit or Change your Direct Deposit on-line